 Faculty and Staff

-- Dr. Kiana Adkisson-Selby, Assistant Professor and Online Program Head (Interim)
+- Dr. Kiana Adkisson-Selby, Program Head and Assistant Professor

 - Ms. Lisa Scott, BSc LVT, Program Manager